Bevans

 Thomas Bevan

 Note A5.
 Thomas Bevan (b 21/11/1829 City of London: d 1/3/1907) stood as Liberal candidate for Gravesend in the 1880 General Election.
 He won, but lost his seat a few months later upon challenge by Gravesend Borough council on the grounds that he supplied inducements to vote.
 In the following by-election, his Liberal replacement won with a greater majority.
-He again stood in the 1885 election, and lost to the Conservative John Bazley White.
+He again stood in the 1885 election, and lost to the Conservative John Bazley White III.
 The article is clearly part of his election campaign.
 He had been joined in the business by his son Robert (b 7/1857 Northfleet; d 11/10/1915), subsequently joined by his sons Edmund Henry (b 10/9/1862 Northfleet: d 3/11/1945) and Wilfred (b 31/1/1866 Stone: d ?).
 On the APCM takeover, Bevan and his sons all retired and lived well on the proceeds of the sale.
 James Weeks (b Strood 1830: d 8/8/1900) was manager from 1861-1896.
 His history is curiously linked to that of the railway; at the 1841 census his father was lock-keeper at the Strood end of the Thames-Medway Canal.
 The latter was converted to railway use in 1846, and in 1849, the North Kent line was built through Northfleet and Greenhithe.
 James Weeks was a "railway clerk" at Gravesend 1846-1853, and became Northfleet stationmaster 1853-1861.

 Note A6.
 This is the quarry between the High Street and the railway that subsequently became the road approach to the Northfleet plant.
 It had been commenced two years before.